-With Nuri, users not only get access to a full German bank account but can also manage, save and grow their money.
+With Nuri, users get access to a full German bank account and manage, save and grow their money.
 Invest in cryptocurrencies, create savings plans, and receive interest payments directly from your bank with the Bitcoin Interest Account.
 They’ll even have access to a free (zero fee) Nuri debit card with unlimited free atm withdrawals.

 Is Nuri a Crypto-Friendly Bank?

-Nuri is a very new account for us, and we are yet to try and make purchases with their card which we’ve just received through the post today!
-However, Nuri is certainly crypto-friendly in the fact you can purchase Bitcoin and Ether directly in the app.
-Plus you can sell your crypto to euros for instant spending on their visa debit card.
+Nuri is a new account for us, and we have yet to try and make purchases with their card, which we’ve just received through the post today!
+However, Nuri is certainly crypto-friendly because you can purchase Bitcoin and Ether directly in the app.
+Plus, you can sell your crypto to euros for instant spending on their visa debit card.

 - Is Nuri a Binance Friendly Bank?
 Unknown as yet